Learn how to create a beautiful, low-maintenance garden with drought-resistant plants that thrive during the hottest summers with dry conditions.

 Sedum (Sedum spp.)

-Sedum, or stonecrop, is a succulent that stores water in its leaves, allowing it to survive long periods without rainfall.
-Its variety of colors and forms make it a versatile choice for any garden.
+Sedum is a succulent that can survive long periods of rain without any rainfall because it stores water in its leaves.
+Its variety of colors and forms make it a great choice for any garden style.

 I’m growing several sedum varieties in my gardens here and let me be the first to tell you how tough and beautiful they are.
 They add lots of color and texture to the borders and do really well during hot dry spells in my New Jersey garden.